Shops and Businesses

 I am building up from personal and local knowledge a database of details on a variety of shops and businesses from various sources.
 Concentrating on the past more than the present but some details have been gleaned from such places as the local papers from articles about long-time owners retiring, so some items could be of a more recent nature.

-At various times (it appears) we have been inundated with a particular type of shop or business eg: we have been well resourced in banks and building society’s, over the last 10 years or so more Charity shops have opened up.
 I am trying to get an overview of how the needs of Retford folk have changed over a period of time and how this reflects in the types of shops/businesses that trade/have traded here.

 WHAT I HAVE STARTED TO DO:-